cran-task-views/WebTechnologies/WebTechnologies.md

     Computer Vision is a pre-trained service for handling commonly-encountered tasks, while Custom Vision allows you to train your own image recognition model on a custom dataset.
     `r pkg("AzureVision")` provides an interface to both these services.
+  - *Application Insights* provides application performance monitoring and and usage tracking of live web applications.
+    `r pkg("AzureAppInsights")` allows developers of Shiny apps to include the Application Insights JS SDK in their apps for tracking performance.
+Not part of the cloudyr project or AzureR package family.
 - *Google Cloud and Google Drive*:
   - `r pkg("googledrive")` interfaces with Google Drive.
   - `r pkg("googleComputeEngineR")` interacts with the Google Compute Engine API,